The Cornwall We Want

 Public transport and performing arts

-by Ms Scorpio, almost 4 years ago
+by Ms Scorpio, over 4 years ago

 I am really worried about the future of public transport.
 Already, as I get older, I find driving at night difficult, and living in a village there is no public transport available to go out in the evening.
 I have loved the Park and Ride (thank you EU) but I am really worried at the permanent damage the current messages on public transport use will do in the long term.
 I would like to see a very cheap comprehensive network of buses, managed by Cornwall Council, to create a cleaner and safer environment, but how can this happen while the...
 Continue reading